+\begin{result}[Oka--Weil] If $X$ is a Stein space and $K$ is a compact holomorphically convex subset of $X$, then every holomorphic function in an open neighborhood of $K$ can be approximated uniformly on $K$ by functions in $\mathscr{O}(X)$. \end{result} \begin{proof} This follows from~\cite[Theorem 2.3.1]{Fo2017}. \end{proof} \begin{result} Given a Stein space $X$, there exists a holomorphic map from $X$ into complex Euclidean space which is injective and proper. \end{result} \begin{proof} This follows from~\cite[p.~127]{GrRe04}. \end{proof} For {\calligra M }-manifolds we have a result with some additional assumptions on the compact $K$.

 \begin{thm} Let $X$ be an {\calligra M}-manifold and let $K\subset X$ be a compact set with $\widehat{K}_X=K$.
-We additionally assume a strengthened versions of conditions (ii) and (iii) in the definition of an {\calligra M}-manifold; that is, we assume: \begin{enumerate} \item[(ii)$'$] for each $p\in K$, there exist $f_1,\ldots,f_n\in\mathscr{M}(X)\cap\mathscr{O}(K)$ that form local coordinates of $X$ near $p$, and
+We additionally assume a strengthened versions of conditions (b) and (c) in the definition of an {\calligra M}-manifold; that is, we assume: \begin{enumerate} \item[(b)$'$] for each $p\in K$, there exist $f_1,\ldots,f_n\in\mathscr{M}(X)\cap\mathscr{O}(K)$ that form local coordinates of $X$ near $p$, and